Prof. Dorinda D. Bolander, J.D.

 PROF. ANNE GODSON-GLYNN

 Anne Godson-Glynn is a Siena graduate and veteran First-Year Seminar, English, and writing instructor.
 She is also a former administrator who served as the Siena College Writing Center director for many years.
-She holds degrees in History and English and is currently pursuing her doctorate in Education at Northeastern University.
-Her research interests include anti-racist pedagogy, social justice education, and culturally sustaining teaching and learning.
+Professor Glynn holds degrees in History and English and is currently pursuing her doctorate in Education at Northeastern University.
+Her research interests include anti-racist pedagogy and culturally sustaining teaching and learning.

-In this seminar, we'll examine the history of systemic racism in the United States and the non-violent social justice initiatives developed during the civil rights movement.
+In this seminar, we'll examine the history of systemic racism in the United States and the non-violent social justice initiatives developed in response.
 Special attention will be paid to change agents whose stories are rarely included in history books.
-How did they overcome obstacles, harness their courage, and empower others to push for change?
+How did they develop into leaders who empowered others to push for reform or abolition?
 What is the legacy of their work?
-Together, we'll ask these questions and many others as we look from the past to the future to discover the depth and breadth of civil rights era activism.
+What can today's changemakers learn from their stories?
+Together, we'll ask these questions and many others as we look from the past to the future to discover the depth and breadth of anti-racist activism in the 20th and 21st centuries.

 DR. BRITT HAAS